-Regional Development Victoria (RDV) is the Victorian Government's lead agency in developing rural and regional Victoria and is responsible to the Minister for Regional and Rural Development, the Hon Peter Ryan MP.
+Regional Development Victoria (RDV) is the Victorian Government's lead agency in developing rural and regional Victoria and is responsible to the Minister for Regional Development, Jaala Pulford MP.

 With a focus on building stronger economies and communities through employment, investment and infrastructure, RDV supports regional Victoria to:

-- create vibrant and dynamic regional communities through economic and community development
+- create vibrant and dynamic regional communities through economic development

 - facilitate new investment by funding infrastructure for strategic projects

 - deliver integrated programs and strategies to grow a sustainable business economy and industries

 - support the implementation of integrated regional plans

 - deliver jobs and investment across Victoria through resilient, competitive and productive regional economies.